PaulKinlan/paul.kinlan.me/content/2014-08-20-living-with-web-apps.markdown

 date: 2014-08-20
 layout: post
 title: "Living with Web Apps"
+description: "A spent a while living just with web apps.
+Here is my report."
 ---

 As a Developer Advocate for Google Chrome and the Web it is my job to build a